criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 | **400** | Bad Request |  -  |

-## fetchProposal
+## fetchPromotedProducts

-> RetailMediaExternalv1ProposalStatusModelResponse fetchProposal(id)
+> PromotedProductResourceCollectionOutcome fetchPromotedProducts(lineItemId, offset, limit, fields)

-Fetch the status of a proposal to modify a Preferred Deal Line Item.
+Retrieve a page of promoted products for a line item

 ### Example